 Because of many things, Melrose is a great place for families with children to consider.
 First of all, many other families with children live here, making Melrose a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Melrose has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Melrose’s overall crime rate is lower than average for the country.

-In Melrose, however, the average commute to work is quite long.
-On average, people spend 32.61 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Melrose is that it can take a long time to commute to work.
+In Melrose, the average commute to work is 36.24 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Melrose’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

+Melrose is a somewhat ethnically-diverse city.
 The people who call Melrose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Melrose residents report their race to be White, followed by Asian.
-Important ancestries of people in Melrose include Italian, English, German, and French .
+Important ancestries of people in Melrose include Irish, Italian, English, German, and Polish.

 The most common language spoken in Melrose is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and Chinese.